 There are many opportunities for outdoor recreation in Salt Lake City.
 Various hiking trails are in the area and a short drive from the downtown area.
 Several golf courses call Salt Lake City home and range in price from relatively inexpensive.
-One of the local golf courses, Wingpointe, actually borders the grounds of the SLC airport.
 Skiing is a great winter sport that is very accessible from Salt Lake City.

 The City Creek Center in downtown Salt Lake City provides a great shopping experience with some higher class department stores and specialty shops along with quick-service restaurants.

 Those with an interest in American religious history will definitely want to at least walk by the Mormon Temple grounds.
 The Mormon Temple is the center of the city and the street numbers radiate out from the Temple.
 The home of Brigham Young while governor of Utah Territory, the Beehive House is open to visitors to tour.
 The Mormons are currently involved in the largest genealogical project ever.
 Visitors can research their family history through the genealogy resources at the Family History Center.
 Finally, the grounds of the Utah State Capitol are just a few blocks from the Mormon Temple and open for visitors.

 Getting around Salt Lake City is quite simple as there is a free light rail that travels through the downtown area every few minutes.
-Those who want to travel outside the free zone will have to pay to ride, but the fee is less than $5 for a round-trip ticket.
-The city is one of the cleanest larger cities in the United States and it seems to be quite safe, with little police presence noticeable, unlike many other major cities.
-It is definitely a place for a good family vacation that will not leave visitors bored.
+Those who want to travel outside the free zone will have to pay to ride, but the fee is only $5 for a round-trip ticket.
+The city is one of the cleanest larger cities in the United States and it is quite safe, with little police presence noticeable, unlike many other major cities.
+It is definitely a place for a good family vacation that will leave visitors far from bored.